spf13/cobra/README.md

 which maintains the same interface while adding POSIX compliance.

 # Installing
 Using Cobra is easy.
-First, use `go get` to install the latest version of the library.
+First, use `go get` to install the latest released version of the library.
 This command will install the `cobra` generator executable along with the library and its dependencies:

-    go get -u github.com/spf13/cobra
+    go get -u github.com/spf13/cobra@v1.0.0

 Next, include Cobra in your application: